Home / Advanced Search

 Intelligent Automation & Soft Computing, Vol.37, No.1, pp. 179-198, 2023, DOI:10.32604/iasc.2023.036684

 Abstract As COVID-19 poses a major threat to people’s health and economy, there is an urgent need for forecasting methodologies that can anticipate its trajectory efficiently.
 In non-stationary time series forecasting jobs, there is frequently a hysteresis in the anticipated values relative to the real values.
 The multilayer deep-time convolutional network and a feature fusion network are combined in this paper’s proposal of an enhanced Multilayer Deep Time Convolutional Neural Network (MDTCNet) for COVID-19 prediction to address this problem.
-In particular, it is possible to record the deep features and temporal dependencies in uncertain time series, and the features may then… More >
+In particular, it is possible to record the deep features and temporal dependencies in uncertain time series, More >

 • Open Access